 But if that egg split happens on days 2 or 3, before the sac has started to form, each zygote develops its own sac and placenta.
 What looks like fraternal twins to medical professionals is actually identical twins!

 The only way to figure this out for sure is to do a DNA test.
 Fraternal twins will have similar DNA like in regular siblings, whereas identical twins will have identical DNA markers.
-We used a company called Proactive Genetics to do the test.
+You can get a test at Easy DNA.
 They sent us the testing kit and we swabbed each of the boys’ cheeks four times and sent in our samples.
 The turnaround time was quick and soon we had an envelope in the mail with the test results!

 Even after all the times we’ve confused the boys and all the comments from strangers, I was still 90% sure my boys were fraternal.
 So was Ryan and so was pretty much everyone who spends time with them.
 An informal poll on Facebook had my friends split about 50/50 whether or not they were identical.